Apply for Scholarships

 - Plan ahead.
 The deadline for the majority of the scholarships is March 1 (be sure to check each scholarship fund’s description for details).

 - You should have the following available to complete the application:

 - Your high school transcript (and your college transcript, if you’re a Running Start student or currently enrolled in college)

 - List of participation in activities

-- Your Estimated Family Contribution (EFC) amount from the Free Application for Federal Student Aid (FAFSA) Student Aid Report (SAR) or the Washington Application for State Financial Aid (WASFA)
+- Your Estimated Family Contribution (EFC) amount from the Free Application for Federal Student Aid (FAFSA) Student Aid Report (SAR).

 - Email addresses for two recommenders (at least one should be a school-related professional, such as a teacher, counselor, coach, etc.).
 Some scholarships require recommendations for three recommenders; check each scholarship fund’s description for details.

 - Be sure to read the instructions throughout the application carefully.
 Answer each question, including those that may not be required but are relevant to your situation.
 If a questions isn’t required and isn’t relevant to your situation, you don’t need to answer it.
 Incomplete applications will not be considered.